isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-24-post-Written Answer by Minister K Shanmugam to PQ on Work Permit Holders Charged and Applied to CLAS.md

 ---
-title: Written Answer by Minister K Shanmugam to PQ on Work Permit Holders Charged and Applied to CLAS
+title: Written Answer by Minister for Law K Shanmugam to PQ on Data on Work Permit Holders Charged with Crimes and Applied for Criminal Legal Aid Scheme
 permalink: /news/parliamentary-speeches/written-pq-data-on-work-permit-holders-charged-crimes-applied-to-clas/
 date: 2023-02-24
 layout: post